Call our office today 805-845-2900

 When these responses are out of balance with our environment, we are not self-regulating well and we experience symptoms.
 This is why self-regulation is so important.

-The fundamental goal of counseling is to restore healthy self-regulation, resilience, and the capacity to be fully present in the moment.
-By integrating tools that we learn in therapy, it is possible to work directly with symptoms “where they live”—in the person’s body and nervous system.
+The fundamental goal of Anger Management Counseling is to restore healthy self-regulation, resilience, and the capacity to be fully present in the moment.
+By integrating tools that you learn in group, it is possible to work directly with symptoms “where they live”—in the person’s body and nervous system.

 When our fear response is out of proportion to the current situation, we call that anxiety.
 It would be appropriate to experience a pounding heart, rapid breath, jitteriness, and intense fear if a grizzly bear were trying to attack us.
 On the other hand, these same physical symptoms are excessive if we are grocery shopping, conversing with a friend, or at home reading a book.